See Nutshell in action!

 The most fundamental feature of any CRM is data gathering and storing.
 Since the data concerns your leads and customers, part of that feature includes contact and lead management.

-Basically, your CRM should be capable of storing leads and contacts based on the data it gathers.
+Basically, the CRM you choose should be capable of storing leads and contacts based on the data it gathers.
 This allows you to easily identify sales opportunities and streamline your overall sales process.

 Another crucial CRM feature is sales forecasting and reporting.
 These features involve the CRM using the data it’s collected to generate reports, which can show patterns and trends in your audience and predict future sales.